cloudmesh-community/fa18-523-60/project-report/report.md

 origin; and the total amount of funds pledged by currency [@www-kaggle-kickstarterdata].

 ## Design and Methods

-* DESIGN STEPS - TBD
+We have used the methodology as shown in the process diagram to conduct our study and publish the results.
+One of the primary aims of the project was to utilize the minimal cost cloud resources.
+Thankfully nowadays every coud provider provides a free tier.
+To leverage this, we created VM's on Amazon Web Services(AWS), Digital Ocean cloud services with more or less with the same basic configuration of memory and hard disk.
+The AWS and Digital Ocean primarily *IaaS* service while MongoDB Atlas *DBaaS* this also gave the opportunity to test the solution various cloud providers and benchmark their performance with pros and cons.
+Although the cloud VM's gave us the lot more control and customization over the OS and database level resources, MongoDB Atlas cloud services provided the stable database clustered environment for high availability of data.
+There was no overhead of configuring MongoDB instance as it's "DBaaS" service.
+We decided to leverage Unix bash script to perform a task such as automatically.
+1. Download the dataset 2.
+Install MongoDB 3.
+Import the MongoDB 4.
+Run the Python Analysis.
+Thus achieving the stable infrastructure foundation we established the VM creation, we had moved on to loading the data using two methods 1.
+Python script based method for DBaaS 2.
+MongoImport for cloud VM's Before beginning the analysis, it is essential to extract essential features.
+We used Python date time library to get the date, year, month, clean up the *NaN* rows carefully and also to calculate the duration of the project.

-During the aforementioned process, our team had utilized the following statistical methods to complete the exploratory analysis and draw insights from the dataset.
+The next step encompassed in data enhancement by extracting the features that can give a foundation to perform various analysis and develop machine learning model.
+During the aforementioned process, our team had utilized the following methods to complete the data analysis and draw insights from the dataset.

-1. Analysis of Variance
+1. Exploratory Analysis and Visualization.

-   The analysis of variance or ANOVA is a statistical technique of parametric nature used to compare compare datasets.
-In our case, it is used to compare different categories within the *Kickstarter* dataset.
-This technique is very similar to the *t-score* and *z-score* in the sense of being used to compare
-    means and the relative variance between them [@www-anova].
+   Data Visualizations that let you discover trends or patterns in a data set are called Exploratory Data analysis.Once the data is in good shape, it is easier to gain the understanding of the data and visualization often becomes handy tool to find the interesting patterns.

-2. Correlation
+2. Correlation or Heatmap analysis

    The correlation analysis is a statistical method used to evaluate a relationship between two continuous variables [@www-correlation].

-2. Logistic Regression

-   The logistic regression analysis is a predictive analysis used to descrpibe a relationship between one dependent and one or more nominal, ordinal, interval, or ratio-level independent variables [@www-logreg].

 3. Timeseries Analysis

    The time series analysis is a statistical technique which is related to data that is distributed in a series of particular time periods or intervals [@www-timeseries].

+4. Perform MongoDB queries
+   The gist of our project to show the mongoDB ability to query it real time hence using MongoDB aggregation framework to Analyze the data using MongoDB queries.

+5. Logistic Regression model for predicting Success and Failure

+   The logistic regression analysis is a predictive analysis used to descrpibe a relationship between one dependent and one or more nominal, ordinal, interval, or ratio-level independent variables [@www-logreg].

 ## Technologies